gavinlyonsrepo/Display_Lib_RPI/extra/doc/buffer_mode/README.md

 ## Functions

 Once enabled The following functions will write to screen Buffer instead of VRAM of display.

 1. drawPixel()
 2. All Bitmap functions.
-3. All Draw text functions only IF **textCharPixelOrBuffer = true**
+3. All Draw text functions only IF **textCharPixelOrBuffer = true** : non default.

-The situation with graphic functions is complicated as some use fast draw methods of drawFastVLine() and drawFastHLine() and fillRectangle(): which use a local buffer in function to write to display VRAM.
+4. All graphics functions except fillRectBuffer.
+It uses a local buffer in function to write to display VRAM. fillRectBuffer is wrapped by fillScreen.
+So fillRectBuffer and fillscreen will still write directly to VRAM of display.
-So depending on the graphic function code may write to screenBuffer and/or VRAM.
-Note fillRectangle() is wrapped by fillScreen.

 ## Examples

-There is only one example for Advanced screen buffer mode, for st7735.
+There is one example for Advanced screen buffer mode, for st7735.
 Path =  examples/st7735/advanced_screen_buffer_mode.

+All examples for GC9D01 display are for Advanced screen buffer mode.
+This is because at time of writing there are issues with this display when attempting to draw pixel by pixel into the VRAM made worse by rotation.
+See my arduino port (GC9D01_LTSM) on github for details.